-Students will receive a grade of S for Dissertation Planning during the semester in which they pass their oral defense.
+Students will receive a grade for Dissertation Planning during the semester in which they pass their oral defense.
 They are required to complete any revisions and submit their dissertation for binding before a degree can be conferred.
-Please contact the Office of the Registrar for information regarding submitting a dissertation for binding.
+Please contact the Registrar for information regarding submitting a dissertation for binding.